Peter B. Collins: Career

-Collins got his start with a nightly talk show at ABC-owned WLS-FM in Chicago.
-This was during the era of the Watergate scandal, which Collins was discussing at the age of 19.
+Collins' first radio broadcasting job was on a nightly talk show at ABC-owned WLS-FM in Chicago.
+This was during the era of the Watergate scandal.

 In 1979, he moved to co-owned KGO in San Francisco, California.
 KCBS-FM hired him in 1980, and he worked part-time for both stations for a while.
-When KCBS-FM flip to album rock KRQR, he was promoted to morning host.
-He gave fellow host Steven Seaweed the nickname "The Weed Man," which became his best-known moniker for more than 30 years.
+When KCBS-FM switched its call letters to KRQR and began playing album-oriented rock instead of classic hits, he was promoted to morning host.
+He gave fellow host Steven Seaweed the nickname "The Weed Man," which became Seaweed's best-known moniker for more than 30 years.

 In 1989, Collins returned to talk radio with an afternoon program on KNBR.
 He also co-hosted a daily one-hour food and wine show on KNBR, featuring many acclaimed winemakers and chefs.
 When rival station KSFO adopted a talk format in 1993, it hired Collins for the "afternoon drive" time slot.
 Their billboard campaign endorsed his show as "a little to the left," playing on his politics and the station's dial position (560 AM).
-ABC Radio, Disney, also owner of KGO, purchased KSFO in 1994.
-It converted the station to the first all-conservative talk format and dropped Collins' show.
+When ABC Radio, Disney, purchased KSFO in 1994, it converted the station to the first all-conservative talk format and dropped Collins' show.

-Since leaving KSFO, Collins has produced other radio shows, such as Childhood Matters on KISQ, Street Soldiers on KMEL, Conversations on the Coast with Jim Foster on KFRC and Nurse Talk on AM 960.
-He also began working as a political media consultant, working on 28 political campaigns for clients including Nancy Pelosi, Tom Campbell and Pete McCloskey; he’s currently working to elect Carl Tennenbaum as Sheriff of Sonoma County.
-Collins has performed as a voice-over artist for hundreds of radio and TV commercials, as well as station promos for television and radio, non-broadcast sales and training programs, CD-ROMs and voice mail systems.
-He hosted of Behind the Wheel, a new-car review show that airs on radio stations and on the Internet from 1998 to 2008.
+Since leaving KSFO, Collins has produced other radio shows, such as Childhood Matters on KISQ, Street Soldiers on KMEL, Conversations on the Coast with Jim Foster on KFRC, and Nurse Talk on AM 960.
+He also began working as a political media consultant, working on political campaigns for clients including Nancy Pelosi, Tom Campbell and Pete McCloskey.
+Collins has performed as a voice-over artist for radio and TV commercials, as well as station promos for television and radio, non-broadcast sales and training programs.
+He hosted Behind the Wheel, a car review show that aired from 1998 to 2008.

-In May 2003, Collins returned to talk radio as host of All-American Talk Radio, which was heard on I.E. America Radio Network and SIRIUS Left, as well as via webcast.
-Subscribers paid to hear it through SIRIUS.
-Unlike some conservative talk show hosts, Collins did not screen callers to ensure that people of other opinions were excluded.
-He attracted and spoke with callers from a range of political backgrounds.
+In May 2003, Collins returned to talk radio as host of All-American Talk Radio on I.E. America Radio Network, SIRIUS Left and via webcast.
 In 2005, Collins and other investors purchased KRXA, based in Monterey, California.
-He started to broadcast the nationally syndicated Peter B. Collins Show that year, which also had a politically progressive slant to its content.
-His show stopped being aired on KRXA on March 20, 2009.
-KRXA was sold in 2013.
+He started to broadcast the nationally syndicated Peter B. Collins Show that year, which also focused on politically progressive content.